apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 1. After the contents of an output stream have been persisted (`hflush()/hsync()`) all new `open(FS, Path)` operations MUST return the updated data.

-1. After `close()` has been invoked on an output stream returned from a call to `FileSystem.create(Path,...)`, a call to `getFileStatus(path)` MUST return the final metadata of the written file, including length and modification time.
+1. After `close()` has been invoked on an output stream, a call to `getFileStatus(path)` MUST return the final metadata of the written file, including length and modification time.
 The metadata of the file returned in any of the FileSystem `list` operations MUST be consistent with this metadata.

+1. The value of `getFileStatus(path).getModificationTime()` is not defined.
+It may be the time the file was initially created (in a `create()` call), or the time data was last written to it.
+It is *likely* to be in the time and time zone of the filesystem, rather than that of the client.

 ### HDFS